bokulich-lab/q2-fondue/tutorial/tutorial.md

 | Runs           | (E\|D\|S)RR[0-9]{6,}    | ERR123456  |

 Since the launch of BioProject IDs in 2011, this accession number is commonly referenced in most publications, allowing access to all raw sequencing data and corresponding metadata of the entire project<sup>1</sup>.
+Study IDs also allow access to all raw sequencing data and corresponding metadata of the entire project.
 The subordinate _Runs_, contain the actual sequencing data of individual samples.
-BioProject and Run ID are the two accession number types that can be used as input for _q2-fondue_.
+BioProject, Study and Run ID are the three accession number types that can be used as input for _q2-fondue_.

 #### Database specific accession numbers: